aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 Predicate<String> p = (String str) -> str.isEmpty();
 ```

-The compiler will also infer missing argument types if it can:
+The Java compiler can infer missing argument types if it can:

 ```java
 Predicate<String> p = (str) -> str.isEmpty();